The Lord of the Rings: The Two Towers: Plot

 Awakening from a dream of Gandalf fighting the Balrog in Moria, Frodo Baggins finds himself, along with Samwise Gamgee, lost in the Emyn Muil near Mordor.
 They discover that they are being tracked by Gollum, a former bearer of the One Ring.
-Capturing Gollum, Frodo takes pity and allows him to guide them, reminding Sam that they will need Gollum's help to infiltrate Mordor.
+Capturing Gollum, Frodo takes pity and allows him to guide them into Mordor, despite Sam's reservations.

 Aragorn, Legolas, and Gimli pursue a band of Uruk-hai to save their companions Merry and Pippin, entering the kingdom of Rohan.
 The Uruk-hai are ambushed by a group of Rohirrim, allowing Merry and Pippin to escape into Fangorn Forest.
-Meeting Aragorn's group, the Rohirrim's leader Éomer explains that he and his men have been exiled by Rohan's king, Théoden, who is under the control of Saruman and his servant Gríma Wormtongue. Éomer believes Merry and Pippin were killed during the raid but leaves the group two horses.
-In Fangorn, Aragorn's group encounters Gandalf, who after his fight against the Balrog was resurrected as Gandalf the White to help save Middle-earth.
+Meeting Aragorn's group, Rohirrim leader Éomer explains that he has been exiled with his men by Rohan's king, Théoden, who is under the control of Saruman and his servant Gríma Wormtongue. Éomer believes Merry and Pippin were killed during the raid but leaves the group with two horses.
+In Fangorn, Aragorn's group encounters Gandalf, who, after dying in battle fighting the Balrog, was resurrected as Gandalf the White to help save Middle-earth.

-Gandalf leads the trio to Rohan's capital, Edoras, where Gandalf frees Théoden from Saruman's control.
-Aragorn stops Théoden from executing Wormtongue, who flees.
-Learning of Saruman's plans to destroy Rohan with his Uruk-hai army, Théoden evacuates his citizens to the fortress of The Hornburg at Helm's Deep.
-Gandalf departs to find Éomer and his followers, hoping they will fight for their restored king.
-Aragorn befriends Théoden's niece, Éowyn, who becomes infatuated with him.
-When the refugees travelling to Helm's Deep are attacked by Saruman's Warg-riding Orcs, Aragorn falls from a cliff and is presumed dead.
-He is found by Théodred's horse Brego and rides to Helm's Deep, witnessing Saruman's army marching to the fortress.
+Gandalf leads the trio to Rohan's capital, Edoras, freeing Théoden from Saruman's control.
+Aragorn prevents Théoden from executing Wormtongue, who flees.
+Saruman's knowledge reaches Helm's Deep, and Théoden evacuates the citizens there as Saruman sends an army of Uruk-hai to destroy them.
+Gandalf seeks Éomer and his followers to support their king.
+Aragorn connects with Théoden's niece, Éowyn, who becomes infatuated with him.
+When Saruman's Warg-riding Orcs attack the refugees, Aragorn falls and is presumed dead, but he has visions of Arwen before being found by his horse, Brego.
+He rides to Helm's Deep, witnessing Saruman's army approaching the fortress.

-In Rivendell, Arwen is told by her father Elrond that Aragorn will not return.
+In Rivendell, Arwen is told by her father, Elrond, that Aragorn will not return.
 He reminds her that if she remains in Middle-earth, she will outlive Aragorn by thousands of years, and she reluctantly departs for Valinor.
-Elrond is contacted by Galadriel of Lothlórien, who convinces him that the Elves should honour their alliance to men, and they dispatch an army of Elves to Helm's Deep.
+Elrond is contacted by Galadriel of Lothlórien, who convinces him that the Elves should honor their alliance to men, and they dispatch a company of Elves to Helm's Deep.